 - Intro fee 3% of each transfer ($5 min) completed within the first 4 months of account opening.
 After that, 5% of each transfer ($5 min).

 - No annual fee

-The Citi Double Cash is our pick for the best balance transfer cards.
-While it doesn't feature the longest intro APR period of the cards in this post, it sits comfortably in the top tier of balance transfer cards.
-Plus, it has a huge advantage over other cards in the list—the Citi Double Cash earns 2% cash back on every purchase, making it one of the best everyday rewards cards on the market.
+The Citi Double Cash is our pick for the best cash-back balance transfer card.
+While it doesn't feature the longest intro APR period of the cards in this post, it has a huge advantage over many other cards in the list.
+The Citi Double Cash earns 2% cash back on every purchase, making it one of the best everyday cashback cards on the market.

-If you also hold the Citi Premier® Card or Citi Prestige® Card, you can combine the rewards earned on your Citi Double Cash with those from your premium cards and transfer them to Citi's airline partners.
+If you also hold the Citi Premier® Card or Citi Prestige® Card, you can combine the rewards earned on your Citi Double Cash with those from your premium cards.
+That unlocks the ability to transfer points to Citi's airline and hotel transfer partners.

 While there are plenty of great intro 0% cards to choose from, we think the Citi Double Cash provides outstanding all-around value for a balance transfer card.

-Best Balance Transfer Cards for Long Intro APR Period
+Best 0% Intro APR Balance Transfer Credit Card for Long Intro APR Period

 Top 0% Intro APR Credit Cards for Balance Transfers

 |Card||Best For||0% Period on Balance Transfers||Regular APR||Transfer Fee||Annual Fee|